Finschia/cw-workspace/README.md

     --name [workspace name]
 ```

-You can generate a contract template using following commands in the workspace directory.
+You can generate a contract template using a following commands in the workspace directory.

 ```
 cargo generate \